Growing in Faith

 There are two opportunities to join in a Bible Study class on Sunday mornings, which you can choose based on at what time you like to attend worship.
 In these classes we'll read and study together various books of the Old and New Testaments, exploring each one deeply - approximately 10-weeks of study per book.
-Plans for this year include reading the books of Daniel, Ruth, Matthew, Romans, and more.
+Plans for this year include a survey of the Old Testament and reading the books of Exodus, Isaiah, Mark, Acts, and more.

 Bible and Breakfast